jblebrun/8boy/README.md

 Quick version (if you are on a machine with `make` support`):

 1. Install arduino-cli (via `homebrew`, `apt`, etc).
-2. Install go
+2. Install python3
 3. Run `make install-arduboy`

 ## Run SDL-based renderer on (only tested on macOS)

-1. Install go
+1. Install python3
 2. Run `make sdl-run`